lucapette/lucapette.github.com/_drafts/an-illiterate-guide-to-classical-music.markdown

 This one comes with time.
 Some performers are really famous.
 And, as for composers, there is probably a very good reason why they are so famous.
+One general rule:

-One general rule to take into account is that most performers are especially good at something.
+> Most performers are especially good at one composer

 For example, a piano performer may be very good at Bach and not so good at Chopin.
 This is pretty normal: it is a matter of their taste, focus, sensibility and many other factors.
 Performers are going to have very similar